What Is Lutheran Baptism?

 Galatians 3:27

-When you are baptized, you are identifying yourself with the gospel of Jesus.
-According to the Bible, baptism is a symbolic act whereby a Christian identifies with Christ’s death, burial and resurrection.
+When you are baptized, you identify yourself with the gospel of Jesus.
+According to the Bible, baptism is a symbolic act by which a Christian identifies with Christ’s death, burial, and resurrection.

 • Lutheran Baptism is seen as an act of renewal.